witheve/docs/drafts/handbook/math/sin.md

 # sin

-Calculate the sine of an argument
+Calculate the sine of an angle

 ## Syntax